Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Hyperbolic geometry

 \section{Hyperbolic geometry}

-In this section, we briefly explain some basics of hyperbolic geometry (for a reference see \cite{Basmj}).
-We also present some properties of function $\sigma(x)=\sinh^{-1}(\frac{1}{\sinh(x)})$, half of the length of the collar of a simple closed geodesic $\gamma$ with $\ell_X(\gamma)=2x$.
+This section briefly explains some basics of hyperbolic geometry (for a reference, see \cite{Basmj}).
+We also present some properties of the function $\sigma(x)=\sinh^{-1}(1/\sinh(x))$ which is half of the length of the collar of a simple closed geodesic $\gamma$ with $\ell_X(\gamma)=2x$.
 At the end of this section, we prove $I_{\Delta}\asymp I$ using the theory of geodesic currents.
 Note that throughout this paper, $c_0,c'_0 (c_g,c'_g)$ refer to positive constants (depending only on $g$).
 They are not necessarily any fixed, specific value.
-For simplicity we may write $\ell(-)$ for length, instead of $\ell_X(-)$.
-The word systole may also refer to a shortest closed geodesic on $X$.
+For simplicity, we may write $\ell(-)$ for length, instead of $\ell_X(-)$.
+Systole may also refer to one of the shortest closed geodesics on $X$.